The Slack API and all integrations are subject to rate limiting.

 Continuing to send messages after being rate limited runs the risk of having your application permanently disabled.

 These limits exist because Slack is primarily a communication tool for humans.
-Our goal is to detect applications that may be unintentionally spammy and quiet them down to avoid hindering a team's ability to communicate and use their archive.
+Our goal is to detect applications that may be unintentionally spammy and quiet them down to avoid hindering a workspace's ability to communicate and use their archive.

 Other services provide a better interface for logging, searching, aggregating and archiving on messages that occur at higher volumes.
 These include Papertrail (which integrates directly with Slack), Logentries (also integrates with Slack), Loggly, Splunk and LogStash.